Amber: History

 Theophrastus discussed amber in the 4th century BCE, as did Pytheas (c.
 330 BCE), whose work "On the Ocean" is lost, but was referenced by Pliny, according to whose Natural History:Pytheas says that the Gutones, a people of Germany, inhabit the shores of an estuary of the Ocean called Mentonomon, their territory extending a distance of six thousand stadia; that, at one day's sail from this territory, is the Isle of Abalus, upon the shores of which, amber is thrown up by the waves in spring, it being an excretion of the sea in a concrete form; as, also, that the inhabitants use this amber by way of fuel, and sell it to their neighbors, the Teutones.

-Fishing for amber on the coast of Baltic Sea.
+Fishing for amber on the coast of Baltic Sea, near Gdańsk, Poland.
 Winter storms throw out amber nuggets.
-Close to Gdańsk, Poland.

 Earlier Pliny says that Pytheas refers to a large island—three days' sail from the Scythian coast and called Balcia by Xenophon of Lampsacus (author of a fanciful travel book in Greek)—as Basilia—a name generally equated with Abalus.
 Given the presence of amber, the island could have been Heligoland, Zealand, the shores of Gdańsk Bay, the Sambia Peninsula or the Curonian Lagoon, which were historically the richest sources of amber in northern Europe.
 There were well-established trade routes for amber connecting the Baltic with the Mediterranean (known as the "Amber Road").
 Pliny states explicitly that the Germans exported amber to Pannonia, from where the Veneti distributed it onwards.

 The ancient Italic peoples of southern Italy used to work amber; the National Archaeological Museum of Siritide (Museo Archeologico Nazionale della Siritide) at Policoro in the province of Matera (Basilicata) displays important surviving examples.
 It has been suggested that amber used in antiquity, as at Mycenae and in the prehistory of the Mediterranean, came from deposits in Sicily.